nypublicradio/unettest/docs/blog/unettest.md

 How to answer these questions?
 How to ask them in a less painful way?
-I could go with my changes directly into the Staging NGINX server or else I could add a dummy/test NGINX server to our network but both of these were mucking up the nonprod environment too much for my taste.
+I could go with my changes directly into the Staging NGINX server or else I could add a dummy/test NGINX server to our network but... no. Both of these were mucking up the nonprod environment too much for my taste.
 Additionally, this did not give me better logs or analysis of what was happening.